No. 16 Michigan needs late surge to beat Illinois 42-25

 Michigan racked up 489 yards total offense to Illinois' 256.

-Harbaugh saw a lot of positives from his team, despite the mid-game slump.
 "We scored 42 points.
-We were tested and we put in some hard work," he said.
+It was a tough, windy day.
+We were tested and we put in some hard work," Michigan coach Jim Harbaugh said.
 "They made some good adjustments and we just kept fighting.
 We didn't flinch."

 Michigan lost two more fumbles, raising its season total to nine lost on a total of 17 fumbles.